 "Dark, bushes, underpass.
-Not a freeway entrance or exit, just the road under a highway.
-I followed him to work and home, both were no good, took the next logical step, someplace in between."
+Not a freeway entrance or exit, just the road under a highway."

 She skips the part about going to the company, meeting Brin, fixing bad code.
 Penny doesn't know about her computer skills, and she doesn't need to know.
 She doesn’t know Vika is now Katya.
 Better for her to be in the dark.
 Katya also sent an e-mail to Morris and Marge declining the offer, mom in poor health, need to return to Yugoslavia immediately.
 Glad to help, blah, blah.

 Katya has never been in Yugoslavia, the email address leads no place.
 The likelihood of anyone putting together Valeria with Brin's death is zero.

 Penny, "Slick work, messy, but he's dead and that's what the client wanted, didn't specify dead and pretty.
 Since it's the girlfriend's dad, dead and ugly probably suits him fine.
 They've kept her out of the news, bunch of piranha circling Brin's mansion.
 She's probably back home and I don't think the press knows where dad lives.
 Lawyers will sort out who gets what, Brin has a mom and dad living, a sister someplace."